SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Story table signature

 The `value` for a row setting a signature doesn't matter.
-All signatures will be a dot.
+All signatures will be a single dot.
 ```
       | user.signature |  | user.signature |
 ```

+Avoid taking a screenshot of a signature page.
+The screenshot will erase the signature.

 ### Other story table notes